Skip to main content

 • The second button will have reduced opacity and disabled pointer events (disabled attribute applied).

-• Ensured styles are encapsulated within the Shadow DOM.
+• ensured that styles are encapsulated within the Shadow DOM.

-We can also compose reusable styles and utility styles into our component.
+You can also compose reusable styles and utility styles in your component.
 This approach encourages consistency across components and reduces duplication by enabling shared styles.

-Let's say we want to compose our own utility style (called normalize), that ensures consistent baseline styles across browsers.
+For example, you could compose your own utility style (called normalize), which ensures consistent baseline styles across browsers.
 This can include setting consistent 'margin', 'padding', 'line-height', and other foundational properties.

 // normalize.ts